 Admission to Fort Martin Scott is free.
 Donations are gladly accepted to help keep the doors open!

-SPECIAL EVENTS: Tickets are required for entry to the site during special events, during which times tickets are available for sale on-site during events.
+Tickets are required for entry to the site during special events, during which times tickets are available for sale on-site during events.

-FORT MARTIN SCOTT INTERPRETIVE CENTER
+FORT MARTIN SCOTT VISITOR CENTER

-The Fort Martin Scott Interpretive Center is located in the recently remodeled Barracks Building, which is open Friday, Saturday, Sunday and Monday from 10:00 a.m. until 5:00 p.m., during which times the Fort buildings are open to the public.
+The Fort Martin Scott visitor Center is located in the recently remodeled Barracks Building, which is open Friday, Saturday, Sunday and Monday from 10:00 a.m. until 5:00 p.m., during which times the Fort buildings are open to the public.
 On other days the Fort is available for self-guided touring, during which times the Fort buildings are closed to the public.

 Fort Martin Scott is listed on the National Register of Historic Places and is a State Antiquities Landmark.
 As such we ask our visitors to respect our historical, cultural and natural resources by remaining on the trails and not disturbing or removing any objects.
 Pets on leash are welcome.